SonarSource/reddeer/README.md

 # Build the p2 repository (Eclipse Update Site) locally

-To build this fork locally, clone this repository and switch to the branch you want to build, currently there are two:

-- `master` based on the official `4.7.0` release adapted to our needs
-- `branch-4.2.0` based on the official `4.2.0` release adapted to our needs

-After that, run Maven, using Tycho, to build all bundles, features and the official Eclipse Update Site.
+To build this fork locally, run Maven, using Tycho, to build all bundles, features and the official Eclipse Update Site.
 We have to disable the tests as there are failing ones and the tests are not split from the main build like it is done on the SonarQube for Eclipse repository.

 > mvn clean verify